 A glimpse behind the scenes:

-TON guest contributor Melanie Bauer is a graduate student in cognitive psychology at Washington University in St. Louis, MO, and plans to be a science writer.
+Melanie Bauer is a graduate student in cognitive psychology at Washington University in St. Louis, Missouri, and plans to be a science writer.
+Follow her on Twitter @MelanieSBauer.